Malaysia denies report of China's offer of rocket launchers, radar system

 But defence analysts Channel NewsAsia spoke to have questioned the accuracy of the report and the rationale behind placing rocket launchers in Johor, given there is already one at the Gemas Military camp north of the state's capital.

-Dzirhan Mahadzir from Jane's Defence magazine questioned the accuracy of the report quoting China based sources.
+Dzirhan Mahadzir from Jane's Defence Weekly's Malaysia correspondent questioned the accuracy of the report quoting China based sources.

 He said it is "very unlikely" Malaysia would position the rocket launch system in Johor as there are already two such systems in Gemas where there is a military facility.